 This recipe is Gluten-Free and Trim Healthy Mama-friendly (S) =Satisfying Meals.
 These meals incorporate healthy fats like butter, coconut oil, cheese, nuts, seeds, and animal protein.

-- 1/2 tsp. plus a pinch of sea salt
+- 1/2 tsp. plus a pinch of Himalayan pink salt

 1. Place pepper pieces into an oiled glass baking dish and bake at 375° for 35 minutes or until skin begins to buckle and separate (for economy, I did it when I was doing other baking).
 You may also do this step on the grill.

 2. When done, place roasted pepper pieces into a small glass bowl while very hot and cover for 10 minutes to loosen skin.
-The steam will loosen the skins.
+The steam will finish loosening the skins.

 Once roasted, the skins should peel off easily.